dome9/cloud-bots/README.md

 ### Single account mode

-The default mode is 'single' account.
+The default mode is ‘single’ account.
 Remediations will be applied to entities in a single account.
 It follows this workflow:

 ![single mode](docs/pictures/data-flow.png)